isaacs/jackspeak/README.md

       arguments, then it will be an empty array.

-    - `count(options)` - A flag which can be set multiple times to increase a number.
+    - `count(options)` - A flag which can be set multiple times to increase a value.
 Unsetting decrements the value, setting increments it.
 This can be useful for things like `-v` to set a verbosity level, or `-d` to set a debug level.

         Counts always default to 0.

+        Note that a `count` is actually a flag that can be set multiple times.
+Thus, it is a composition of the `list` and `flag` types.

     - `env(options)` - An environment variable that the program is interested in.